isc-projects/stork/doc/user/demo.rst

 The Stork Environment Simulator demonstrates how Stork:

-- sends DHCP traffic to Kea applications
+- sends DHCP traffic to Kea daemons
-- sends DNS requests to BIND 9 applications
+- sends DNS requests to BIND 9 daemons
 - stops and starts Stork agents and the Kea and BIND 9 daemons

 The Stork Environment Simulator allows DHCP traffic to be sent to selected